-Consistent with the Board-adopted Federal Legislative Program - Metro Government Relations aggressively and successfully worked to back Congressional efforts to increase Federal Funding for the Capital Investment Grant (CIG) Program - the primary Federal program to fund new transit capital projects.
+Consistent with the Board-adopted Federal Legislative Program - Metro Government Relations has aggressively and successfully worked to back Congressional efforts to increase Federal Funding for the Capital Investment Grant (CIG) Program - the primary Federal program to fund new transit capital projects.
 The Bipartisan Infrastructure Law signed into law by President Biden in November of 2021 effectively doubled funding for the CIG Program.
 Over the last decade, our agency has been a national leader in securing federal funding through the CIG Program.

-In 2023, Metro will continue to aggressively prioritize and strongly advocate for our agency's New Starts transit capital projects to receive funding through the CIG Program - working in concert with all relevant stakeholders across Los Angeles County.
+In 2024, Metro will continue to strongly advocate for our agency's New Starts transit capital projects (consistent with the project priority list adopted by the Board on April of 2021 - Board Report #2021-0150 and Motion 2021-0237) to receive funding through the CIG Program - working in concert with all relevant stakeholders across Los Angeles County.